steampixel/WordpressFileLoader/README.md

 ##Testing

-* To test the phpfile shortcode you can use the following configuration: [phpfile path="wp-content/plugins/sp-fileloader/tests/test.php"] This should output "PHP file loader is working :-)"
+* To test the phpfile shortcode you can use the following configuration: [phpfile path="wp-content/plugins/sp-fileloader/tests/test.php"] This should output: "PHP file loader is working :-)"

 ## Security Warnings